edgelesssys/contrast/docs/docs/architecture/components/policies.md

 ## Evaluation

-The generated policy document is annotated to the pod definitions in Base64 encoding.
+The generated policy document is included in an initdata document, which is in turn annotated to the pod definitions.
-This annotation is propagated to the Kata runtime, which calculates the SHA256 checksum for the policy and uses that as SNP `HOSTDATA` or TDX `MRCONFIGID` for the confidential micro-VM.
+This annotation is propagated to the Kata runtime, which calculates the SHA256 checksum for the initdata document and uses that as SNP `HOSTDATA` or TDX `MRCONFIGID` for the confidential micro-VM.

-After the VM launched, the runtime calls the agent's `SetPolicy` method with the full policy document.
+After the VM launched, the `initdata-processor` verifies the initdata document checksum against `HOSTDATA` or `MRCONFIGID`.
-If the policy doesn't match the checksum in `HOSTDATA` or `MRCONFIGID`, the agent rejects the policy.
-Otherwise, it applies the policy to all future `AgentService` requests.
+If that verification is successful, the contained policy is handed to the Kata agent, which uses it to validate all future `AgentService` requests.

 :::warning

-Since the policy is annotated to the pod, it can be retrieved by any role with `get` or `list` permission for pods.
+Since the policy is annotated to the pod as part of the initdata document, it can be retrieved by any role with `get` or `list` permission for pods.
 This may result in an unexpected leak of sensitive information, for example when the [environment variables are populated from Kubernetes secrets](https://kubernetes.io/docs/tasks/inject-data-application/distribute-credentials-secure/#define-container-environment-variables-using-secret-data).

 :::